Convert Kilowatt Hours to British Thermal Units

 How do I convert Kilowatt Hours to British Thermal Units?

-The global standard unit of electrical energy billing — equal to a kilowatt of power consumed (or delivered) for one hour, or 3,600,000 joules.
+The global standard unit of electrical energy billing — exactly one kilowatt of power consumed (or generated) for exactly one hour, equal to 3,600,000 joules (3.
 To convert Kilowatt Hours to British Thermal Units, multiply by 3412.13.
 For example, 25 kWh equals 85303.2 BTU.

 How many British Thermal Units are in 1 Kilowatt Hour?